CryptoEval: Evaluating the Risk of Cryptographic Misuses in Android Apps with Data-Flow Analysis: Evaluation

-\framebox[0.95\linewidth][l]{ \parbox{3.1in}{ The \textsf{NETWORK} and \textsf{LOG} sinks are the most common access points on the attack surface to exploit the vulnerabilities caused by the misuses.
-The quantitative risk value $R_x$ of the app effectively assesses the risk of cryptographic misuses.
-Our per-app assessment reports severe real-world threat in a financial app confirmed by a CVE record. } }
+\framebox[\linewidth][l]{ \parbox{3.3in}{ The \textsf{NETWORK} and \textsf{LOG} sinks are the most common access points on the attack surface to exploit the vulnerabilities caused by the misuses.
+The app's quantitative risk value $R_x$ effectively assesses the risk of cryptographic misuses.
+Our per-app assessment reports a severe real-world threat in a financial app confirmed by a CVE record. } }